-This course covers the study of Shielded Metal Arc Welding and Oxy Fuel Cutting (SMAW/OFC).
-It includes technical information based on AWS recommended competencies as well as teacher demonstration and hands-on application by the student.
-This course will be hand tailored to students of all skill levels from beginning and intermediate to advanced students who wish to work toward SMAW certification.
+This course introduces the study of Shielded Metal Arc Welding (SMAW), Gas Tungsten Arc Welding (GTAW/TIG), and Gas Metal Arc Welding (GMAW).
+This course will include technical information based on NCCER and AWS recommended competencies as well as teacher demonstration and hands on application by the student.
+This course is designed to be beneficial to beginning students who wish to work toward certification.